-Your account will be closed when you cease to be a student or employee of San Francisco State University.
-Students, staff and faculty may close their account at any time by completing the required form at the OneCard office.
-A $20 administration fee will be charged for refunded balances.
+Your account will be closed when your current affiliation with San Francisco State University ceases.
+Students may close their accounts at any time by completing the required form at the OneCard office.
+A $20.00 fee will be charged for refunded balances.
 Refunds will not be issued for account balances of $20.00 or less in value.
 Any refund will be paid by check through normal University procedures.
-San Francisco State University reserves the right to close any account that is inactive for more than twelve (12) months.
+The University reserves the right to close any account that is inactive for more than twelve (12) months.

 Receipts and Statements

-If you suspect and error on a receipt or account statement, contact the OneCard Office no later than five (5) days after the error appears.
+If you suspect an error on a receipt or account statement, contact the OneCard Office by phone at (415) 338-3619 or in person on the first floor of the Student Services Building no later than five (5) days after the error appears.
 If you report the error orally, a written confirmation may be required within two (2) days.
 The investigation should be available within ten (10) days of notification; however, if more time is needed, the investigation may take up to forty-five (45) days.
 If no error is found, a written explanation will be provided within three (3) business days after the close of the investigation.
 You may request copies of documents used to support our decision.

 We will disclose information about your account to third parties for any of the following reasons:

 - With your consent, in order to complete a transaction requested by you;

 - In order to comply with a court order or lawfully issued subpoena;